 We take a look at the best offers currently on the market for individuals who are looking for bad credit bank accounts.

 Don't apply for lots of current accounts

-Every time you apply for credit of some kind, an imprint is left on your credit file and apply for lots of accounts in a short space of time can have a detrimental affect on your credit history, making it harder still to be accepted.
+Every time you apply for credit of some kind, an imprint is left on your credit file and apply for lots of accounts in a short space of time can have a detrimental effect on your credit history, making it harder still to be accepted.